quarkusio/quarkus-web-lab/decks/talk.md

 ### Where can I find extentions?

-Various dev tools (CLI, Maven/Gradle plugins, [code.quarkus.io](http://code.quarkus.io)) can be used  search the Quarkus ecosystem for extensions.
+Various dev tools (CLI, Maven/Gradle plugins, [code.quarkus.io](http://code.quarkus.io)) can be used to search the Quarkus ecosystem for extensions.

 --

 ### Can I contribute a new extension?

-Quarkiverse Hub!
+Yes, meet the Quarkiverse Hub!
 A GitHub organization that provides repository hosting (including build, CI and release publishing setup) for Quarkus extensions contributed by the community.

 ---